minio/minio/docs/config/README.md

 ## Dynamic systems without restarting server

-Following sub-systems are dynamic i.e configuration parameters for each sub-systems can be changed while the server is running without any restarts.
+The following sub-systems are dynamic i.e., configuration parameters for each sub-systems can be changed while the server is running without any restarts.

 ```
 api                   manage global HTTP API call specific features, such as throttling, authentication types, etc.